ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![barcode plot from raw barcode counts](barcodes_raw.png)

 This is our own formulation of the barcode plot based on a [discussion](https://github.com/COMBINE-lab/salmon/issues/362#issuecomment-490160480) we had with community members.
 The left hand plot is the main one, showing the counts for individual cell barcodes ranked from high to low.
 We expect a sharp drop-off between cell-containing droplets and ones that are empty or contain only cell debris.
 The right hand plot is a density from the first one, and the thresholds are generated either using [dropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) or by the method described in that discussion.
-We use any of these thresholds to select cells, assuming that anything with fewer counts is not a valid cell.
+We could use any of these thresholds to select cells, assuming that anything with fewer counts is not a valid cell.
 By default, Alevin does something similar, and we can learn something about by plotting just the barcodes Alevin retains.
 Go back and re-run the droplet barcode plot, this time selecting MTX input (quants_mat.mtx.gz).
 You will need to select the option to assume cells are by row (more on that later).

 ![droplet barcode plot tool](droplet_barcode_tool2.png)